hhvm/user-documentation/guides/hack/40-generics/02-entities.md

 @@ entities-examples/classes.php.type-errors @@

 As shown, the type parameter `T` is used in the declaration of the instance property `$stack`, as the parameter type of the instance method `push`, and as the return type of the instance method `pop`.
 Note that although `push` and `pop` use the type parameter, they are not themselves generic methods.

 The line `$stInt->push(10.5);` attempts to call `push` with a non-`int` argument.
 This is rejected, because `$stInt` is a stack of `int`, and we are trying to push a `float`.

 ## Functions

-Here is an example of a generic function, `maxVal`, having one type parameter, `T`:
+Here is an example of a generic function, `nullthrows`, having one type parameter, `T`:

 @@ entities-examples/functions.php @@

-The function returns the larger of the two arguments passed to it.
-In the case of the call `maxVal(10, 20)`, given that the type of both arguments is `int`, that is inferred as the type corresponding to the type parameter `T`, and an `int` value is returned.
-In the case of the call `maxVal(15.6, -20.78)`, `T` is inferred as `float`, while in `maxVal('red', 'green')`, `T` is inferred as `string`.
+If the argument is not null, it returns the argument with the type refined; otherwise, it throws an exception.

 ## Methods

 Although the `push` and `pop` methods are defined in the generic class type `Stack` in the classes example above, they are not themselves generic.
 They are already bound to the class type parameter `T`.

 Like a generic function, a generic method has its own type parameters, even if that method does not belong to a generic class.
 Consider the library type `Pair`: